sqz-xy/gad-sdk/README.md

 ### Building the docs

-The documentation for this project is generated using a few tools: Doxygen, Breathe, and Sphinx.
+The documentation for this project can be found [here](https://oxfordtechnicalsolutions.github.io/index.html).

+This can be generated using the following tools: Doxygen, Breathe, and Sphinx.

 It is only buildable in Linux currently.

 1. Install requirements (python 3.7 also required):